-The University maintains several retirement and savings plans for eligible 1.
+- 1. Eligible employees may participate in a number of retirement plans generally available to other eligible staff employees of the University. - The University maintains several retirement and savings plans for eligible 2.
 University employees.
-Currently, such plans include the UC Retirement Plan (UCRP), Tax-Deferred 403(b) Plan, Defined Contribution Plan (DC Plan) and 457(b) Deferred Compensation Plan, which collectively constitute the University of California Retirement System (UCRS).
-Eligible employees may participate in a number of retirement plans generally available to other eligible staff employee of the University.
-The University may, at its option, alter the existing UCRS plans and establish new retirement and/or savings plans for the UCRS.
-Such alterations include, but are not limited to altering the eligibility criteria, altering or deleting current benefits, altering employee and University rates of contribution, or changing the carrier or administrator of the UCRP for established plans or programs.
-In the event the University makes such alterations, the changes will apply to employees eligible for retirement benefits within the unit in the same manner as they apply to other eligible staff employees at the same campus/medical center/LBNL.
+As of December 20, 2013, such plans include but are not limited to the UC Retirement Plan (UCRP), Tax-Deferred 403(b) Plan, Defined Contribution Plan (DC Plan) and 457(b) Deferred Compensation Plan, which collectively constitute the University of California Retirement System (UCRS).
+The University may, at its option, amend and/or terminate the existing UCRS plans, to the extent permitted by law and consistent with the plan terms, and establish new retirement and/or savings plans for the UCRS.
+In the event the University makes such alterations, the changes will apply to employees eligible to participate in the UCRS plans within the unit in the same manner as they apply to other eligible staff employees at the University.
+Such alterations include, but are not limited to altering eligibility criteria; altering or deleting current benefits, implementing the UCRP 2013 Tier for employees hired, rehired following a break in service, or who become UCRP eligible on or after July 1, 2013, altering employee and University rates of contribution, and changing the carrier or administrator of the UCRP for established plans or programs. - 3.
+The University agrees to meet and confer with respect to the following proposed change(s), which represent the sole exceptions to the provisions of Section F.2., above:

-- 2. The University agrees to meet and confer with respect to the following proposed change(s), which represent the sole exceptions to the provisions of §F.1., above: - a. any alterations proposed by the University that affect only bargaining unit employees, - b. any alterations proposed by the University that reduce the UCRP retirement benefits formula of bargaining unit employees, and/or - c. any increases in the UCRP contributions that exceed the following, expressed as a percentage of annual covered compensation: - For all unit employees in the 1976 Tier, a total contribution of 8% (minus \$19) effective the payroll period that includes January 1, 20141 and an additional 1% increase for a total of 9% (minus \$19) effective the payroll period that includes July 1, 2014. - 2) For all unit employees in the UPTE 2013 UCRP Tier for unit members, an additional 2% increase for a total of 9% effective the payroll period that includes July 1, 2014.
+- a. any alterations proposed by the University that affect only bargaining unit employees, - b. any alterations proposed by the University other than the UCRP 2013 Tier that reduce the UCRP retirement benefits formula of bargaining unit employees, and/or - c. any increases in employee UCRP contributions that exceed the following, expressed as a percentage of covered compensation: - For all unit employees in the 1976 Tier, a total contribution of 8% (minus the \$19 offset) effective the payroll period that includes January 1, 2014 and an additional 1% increase for a total of 9% (minus the \$19 offset) effective the payroll period that includes July 1, 2014. - 2) For all unit employees in the UPTE 2013 UCRP Tier for unit members, will contribute a gross rate of 9% effective July 1, 2014.

-3. 2013 Post Employment Benefit Changes
+4. 2013 Post Employment Benefit Changes

 - a.
 The University shall implement the 2013 UCRP Tier for unit members covered by this Agreement that are hired, rehired following a break in service, or who become UCRP-eligible on or after July 1, 2013.
 The 2013 Tier benefit provisions shall apply, with two exceptions.
 First, the age factors and earliest retirement age shall be the same as for the 1976 Tier (age factors beginning with 0.0110 at age 50 up to 0.0250 at age 60).
-Second, a lump-sum cash out of pension benefits may be elected by a retiring unit member in a manner consistent with 1976-Tier rules. - All unit members hired, rehired following a break in service, or who become UCRP-eligible after the date of ratification or December 31, 2013, whichever is earlier, will be subject to the new Graduated Retiree Health Program Eligibility.
+Second, a lump-sum cash out of pension benefits may be elected by a retiring unit member in a manner consistent with 1976-Tier rules. - All unit members hired, rehired following a break in service, or who become UCRP-eligible after the date of ratification or December 20, 2013, whichever is earlier, will be subject to the new Graduated Retiree Health Program Eligibility. - 5.
+In the event this Agreement expires, the parties agree that the terms of this Article 4 University Retirement and Savings Plans, preserve the status quo and will continue in full force and effect unless otherwise expressly modified by mutual agreement of both parties.